jaz303/taylor/README.md

     $ taylor run
     65

 Sweet, that looks right.
-We're not quite done yet though - the ability to double an integer and add five might be useful to others in the future so the final task we're going to work through in this tutorial is to extract said heavy-duty mathematics into a module.
+We're not quite done yet though - the ability to double an integer and add five might be useful to others in the future so the final task we're going to work through in this tutorial is to extract said heavy-duty mathematics into its own module.

 We'll begin by creating an empty module:

     $ taylor create-module TestModule

+Notice that `taylor` detected that we ran this command from inside another package and (correctly) decided to place our new module inside the parent module's `modules` directory.

-Next we must move our code into this new module's `main.swift`.
+Next we must move our existing definition of `DoubleAndAddFive()` into the new module.
 Edit:

-    vim modules/TestModule/src/main.swift
+    $ vim modules/TestModule/src/main.swift

 And add in this code: